locationtech/udig-platform/docs/devel/en/edit_tool_example.rst

 Requirements for tutorial
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Installed eclipse and uDig SDK 1.1 - `SDK Quickstart <SDK%20Quickstart.html>`_ Completion of the Plugin tutorial - `Tool Plugin Tutorial <Tool%20Plugin%20Tutorial.html>`_
+* Installed eclipse and uDig SDK 1.1 - :doc:`SDKQuickstart/SDKQuickstart`
+* Completion of the Plugin tutorial - :doc:`tool_plugin_tutorial`

 What is a Edit Tool?
 ^^^^^^^^^^^^^^^^^^^^